Did you know that Producers Guild membership stands at more than 7,000 people?

 One of the Producers Guild’s main objectives is to get and keep its members working.
 As such, it provides access to:

-Outside of employment opportunities, Producers Guild benefits also include access to health insurance.
-Pending individual eligibility, members can (1) receive employer-paid medical and dental coverage in the Motion Picture and Television Industry Plan or (2) group discount rates for the self-pay Producers Health insurance plan.
+Outside of employment opportunities, Producers Guild benefits also include access to health insurance options, including employer-paid medical and dental coverage through the Motion Picture and Television Industry Plan those who are eligible.

 Producers Guild membership provides general benefits as well, including: